cs4485-s25-alagar-t7/gas/docs/Weekly Reports/Week Ending 3-10.md

 ### Solomon Pierce
 - **Total Hours Worked: 5**
 - **Tasks Completed:**
-	- refined the API spec, adding sample request/reply body data
+	- Refined the API spec, adding sample request/reply body data
-	- created database schema / data model
+	- Created database schema / data model
-	- made some sample data in the collections
+	- Made some sample data in the collections
-	- looked into resume parsing libraries / tools
+	- Looked into resume parsing libraries / tools
 		- Open Resume Parser website (open source so we can just use the backend + its already dockerized) https://github.com/xitanggg/open-resume
 		- Python LLM powered parsing API https://github.com/hxu296/nlp-resume-parser (Requires GPT-3)
 			- either we pay the subscription/API credits or we have to find a way to run it or another similar enough LLM locally